freesunshine0316/neural-graph-to-seq-mp/README.md

 Please create issues if there are any questions!
 This can make things more tractable.

+## Be careful about your tokenizer (Feb.
+27th, 2019)
+We use the [PTB_tokenizer](https://nlp.stanford.edu/software/tokenizer.shtml) from Stanford corenlp to preprocess our data.
+If you plan to use our pretrained model, please be careful on the tokenizer you use.
+Also, be sure to keep the original word case when doing your preprocessing, as the preprocessing tools are sensitive to that too.

 ## Release of 2M automatically parsed data (Dec.
 4th, 2018)
 I realize that releasing our 2M data can be helpful for others, thus we release the data, which can be downloaded from [here](https://www.cs.rochester.edu/~lsong10/downloads/2m.json.gz)